alexharri/website/posts/icelandic-name-declension-trie.md

 <@green>Name</@>                           <@string>Form</@>      <@blue>Case</@>
 ```

-<SmallNote label="">From this we can see that the name "Guðmundur" in the accusative (ÞFET) case is "Guðmund", and so on.</SmallNote>
+<SmallNote label="">From this, we can see that the name "Guðmundur" in the accusative (ÞFET) case is "Guðmund", and so on.</SmallNote>

 From the K-format data, we can construct an array for each name containing its form for each grammatical case: